Petrol and diesel prices unchanged for second straight day; check fuel rates in your city today

-Auto fuel prices in the country differ from state to state depending on the local taxation (VAT) and freight charges.
+In India, the fuel prices differ from state to state depending on the local taxation (VAT) and freight charges.
 Apart from this, the central government charges an excise duty on auto fuels.

-OMCs revise rates of petrol and diesel daily based on the average price of benchmark fuel in the international market in the preceding 15-days and foreign exchange rates.
+The OMCs revise rates of petrol and diesel daily based on the average price of benchmark fuel in the international market in the preceding 15-days, and foreign exchange rates.

-In the global market, oil prices fell on Tuesday, with Brent down a second straight day, after Chinese data showed slowing economic growth and US factory output dropped in September, raising fresh concerns about demand amid patchy recovery from the coronavirus pandemic, news agency Reuters reported earlier in the day.
+In the international market, oil prices edged higher on Tuesday after trading down earlier, looking set to sustain a rally driven by strong demand in the United States, the world’s biggest consumer of oil and its products, Reuters reported.

-Brent crude was down by 43 cents (0.5 per cent) at $83.90 a barrel by 0132 GMT after falling 0.6 per cent on Monday.
-The contract is still up nearly 7 per cent this month.
-US oil fell 33 cents (0.4 per cent) to $82.11 a barrel, having risen 0.2 per cent in the previous session and nearly 10 per cent this month, the report said.
+Brent crude was up 13 cents (0.2 per cent) at $86.12 a barrel by 0427 GMT, after gaining 0.5 per cent on Monday.
+US oil gained 5 cents (0.1 per cent) to $83.81 a barrel, having finished unchanged the previous session after testing new highs, the report said.

 |City